dave-honig/Boardgames_Excel_Project/README.md

 North America dominated the board games market with a market share of 41.68% in 2024.

 ## Scenario
-I'm a data analyst working for a fictional boardgame developer called Checkmate LLC.
+I'm a data analyst working for a fictional boardgame developer called *Checkmate LLC*.
 Ms. Queen, the company president, is looking to make the next best selling game.
 Checkmate has a team of developers but doesn't know what they should concentrate on.

 Mr. Rook of the marketing team has previously found the highest rated games sell the most and bring in the  most revenue.